mvanbrab/water-level/doc/water-level-receiver-software.md

 ### Later versions

 In later versions, there is no more direct connection from the board to ThingSpeak.
-However, since the board is now publishing an MQTT topic, it is possible to subscribe to that topic with an external tool and forward the data to ThingSpeak from there.
+However, since the board is now publishing an MQTT topic, ThingSpeak can be reached indirectly as described in MQTT output below.

-An example for [Node-RED](https://nodered.org/) is available for import [here](WaterlevelToThingspeakFlow.json).
-In addition to standard nodes, it depends on [ThingSpeak42](https://github.com/clough42/node-red-contrib-thingspeak42).

 ## MQTT output

-An MQTT server is accessed via WiFi using the Arduino library 'EspMQTTClient' and the output is published on a single topic once per minute.
+An MQTT server is accessed via WiFi using the Arduino library 'EspMQTTClient' and the output is published on a single topic "garden/waterlevel" once per minute.

 The payload is a JSON structure consisting of the fields:
 - "t_C": the temperature;